sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/e04-practising-backgrounds-and-borders/README.md

 # e04 &mdash; Practising backgrounds and borders
-> examples about how to style backgrounds and borders in CSS
+> exercises about how to style backgrounds and borders in CSS

 ## Description